Public transport: Fare and ticketing

 Most—but not all—public transport requires the purchase of a ticket to generate revenue for the operators.
 Tickets may be bought either in advance, or at the time of the journey, or the carrier may allow both methods.
 Passengers may be issued with a paper ticket, a metal or plastic token, or a magnetic or electronic card (smart card, contactless smart card).
 Sometimes a ticket has to be validated, e.g. a paper ticket has to be stamped, or an electronic ticket has to be checked in.

 Tickets may be valid for a single (or return) trip, or valid within a certain area for a period of time (see transit pass).
 The fare is based on the travel class, either depending on the traveled distance, or based on zone pricing.
+A rail pass is a transit pass for rail, for which there are offers for tourists to Europe (Eurail, Interrail), Japan, South Korea, Taiwan, the United Kingdom (BritRail Pass), the United States (USA Rail Pass) and previously India.

 The tickets may have to be shown or checked automatically at the station platform or when boarding, or during the ride by a conductor.
 Operators may choose to control all riders, allowing sale of the ticket at the time of ride.
 Alternatively, a proof-of-payment system allows riders to enter the vehicles without showing the ticket, but riders may or may not be controlled by a ticket controller; if the rider fails to show proof of payment, the operator may fine the rider at the magnitude of the fare.

 Multi-use tickets allow travel more than once.
 In addition to return tickets, this includes period cards allowing travel within a certain area (for instance month cards), or to travel a specified number of trips or number of days that can be chosen within a longer period of time (called carnet ticket).
 Passes aimed at tourists, allowing free or discounted entry at many tourist attractions, typically include zero-fare public transport within the city.
 Period tickets may be for a particular route (in both directions), or for a whole network.
 A free travel pass allowing free and unlimited travel within a system is sometimes granted to particular social sectors, for example students, elderly, children, employees (job ticket) and the physically or mentally disabled.

 Zero-fare public transport services are funded in full by means other than collecting a fare from passengers, normally through heavy subsidy or commercial sponsorship by businesses.
 Several mid-size European cities and many smaller towns around the world have converted their entire bus networks to zero-fare.
-The only European capital with free public transport is Tallinn.
+Three capital cities in Europe have free public transport: Tallinn, Luxembourg and as of 2025, Belgrade.
 Local zero-fare shuttles or inner-city loops are far more common than city-wide systems.
 There are also zero-fare airport circulators and university transportation systems.